Evannessa/Journal-To-Canvas-Slideshow/README.md

 !["Module settings"](https://i.imgur.com/djMriuR.jpg)

-This will allow clicked-on journal images to be shown in the Display Journal rather than in the Display Scene, as demonstrated in the gif above.
+This will allow clicked-on journal images to be shown in the Display Journal rather than in the Display scene, as demonstrated in the gif above.

+( *Note*: For right now, to 'clear' the Display Journal, (while it's selected as the Display Location in the module settings), you can click on the same "ClearDisplay" button under the Tiles section of the scene controls as you would use to clear the tile in the Display scene.
+This will set the image to a blank/transparent image.
+I intend to add a button to the actual window later on. )

+### Auto-Activate or Auto-Show Toggle

-A toggleable option is also included in the module settings to automatically activate the "Display" Scene OR automatically show the "Display Journal" window to players depending on which you have selected.
+A toggleable option is also included in the module settings to automatically activate the "Display" scene OR automatically show the "Display Journal" window to players when you click on a journal image, depending on which option you have selected for the Display Location setting.

 !["Module settings1"](https://i.imgur.com/k3CwDBa.jpg)

-*Note*: a notifiction appears each time you click a journal image while having this setting turned on in conjunction with the "Window" setting for Display Location.
+(*Note*: A notification appears each time you click a journal image while having this setting turned on in conjunction with the "Window" option for the Display Location setting.
 This is because it uses the same functionality as the "Show Players" button at the top of a journal in image mode.
-I'll have to figure out how to fix that.
+I'll have to figure out how to change that if possible.)

 # Changelog

-## **v0.1.3** - 2021-01-15
+## **v0.1.3** - 2021-01-22

 **ADDED**